-Easy No-Yeast Yogurt Flatbread, a delicious homemade recipe with only 4 ingredients.
-No proving, back-breaking kneading, and you have freshly-made flatbread on your table in less than 30 minutes.
+No-Yeast Yogurt Flatbread, a delicious homemade bread with only 4 ingredients.
+No proving nor back-breaking kneading, and you have freshly-made flatbread on your table in 40 minutes.
+It's a quick and easy recipe that can be whipped up before your meal, and it's a guarateed success every single time.

-I remember my grandmother making flatbread when I was a child, and, although her recipe was super basic, it was so delicious, I could not have enough if it.
 This yogurt flatbread is super simple, and very easy to make.
-There is nothing better than the aroma of fresh bread that fills the whole kitchen.
+There is nothing better than the aroma of freshly-baked bread that fills the whole kitchen.

 And if you can't get to the shops to get bread, why not make it yourself?
 It's a lot easier to make than you'd think, and can be prepared just before your meal.
 And here's how to make it!